kuwala/MirrorWallMicro/README.md

 # MirrorWall Project

 ## Assembly Instructions
 First assemble the Section Tile of 24x24 servos.
 Pay attention to the modules they each have a unique address that is configured by soldering the solder jumper pads on the board.
 Each `PCA9685` module controls 16 servos in a 8x2 configuration.
 The modules all need to be connected to the i2c bus.
 The physical connection order of the pwm modules does not matter because each module has a unique address.
 As long as the servos are in the correct output headers on the module.
 Typically the first thing connected to the i2c bus from the teensy4 is the adafruit i2c active termination module.
-This helps the i2c signl run longer and allow for lots of i2c devices to be connected.
+This helps the i2c signal run longer and allow for lots of i2c devices to be connected.

 - [ ] connect all the servos to the modules
 - [ ] make sure the proper module order is maintained